kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 ## Real-Time Data Analysis
 Data processed by ML service is then ready for aggregation analysis.
 The framework that we used for this phase is apache Flink.
 In previous sections, we have introduced some background of Flink, including its basic building blocks and architectures.
 Flink has been widely accepted in applications like fraud detection, anomaly detection and business event monitoring.
 It can handle both batch data and streaming data with the same underlying runtime environment.
 And provides flexible API for controling window, time and checkpointing.

 Spark is a direct competitor of Flink in stream processing area.
 Comparing to Spark streaming, Flink offers more fine-grained control for windowing incoming data.
 In Spark streaming, data are min-batched in processing time, and there is no option for batching in event-time.
 In the mean time, caculation of Spark streaming is triggered globaly instead of operator by operator.
-While in Flink, we can batch data in event time by specifying window assigner, and trigger caculation for each operator by setting its own trigger. <todo>in our system, why using Flink is better</todo>
+While in Flink, we can batch data in event time by specifying window assigner, and trigger caculation for each operator by setting its own trigger.

 In addition, Flink provides lower latency than Spark streaming, which is critical to our system.
 Our goal is to provide users with a system that can reveal the trend of cryptocurrencies timeliness.
 Flink can process incoming data in elementwise basis.
 While in Spark streaming, it has to wait enough of data that can form a mini-batch, which increases latency.
 With the considerations above, we decided to use Flink instead of Spark streaming.
 <todo>make a table comparison among Flink, Storm, Spark, Spark streaming</todo>